odundar/face-detection-python/README.md

 ## app/

-`app` folder includes apps & services, ready to run for face, age, gender detection applications.
+`app` folder includes apps ready to run for face, age, gender detection applications.

+## services/

+service modules stored here which are to be deployed in docker microservices

 ## config/